BCT 3rd Quarter Report 2019

 This has now facilitated the ability to use the multi functional room to host seminars and workshops.
-A Women’s Workshop has already taken place, whereby local women were invited to participate in various practical and theory sessions, to enhance small food businesses.
-The course included Microfinance lectures; teaching essential skills and offering opportunities to diversify their businesses and adapting and learn new ways of maintaining good record keeping.
+A Women’s Workshop has already taken place, whereby local women were invited to participate in various practical and theory sessions to enhance small food businesses.
+The course included Microfinance lectures; teaching essential skills and offering opportunities to diversify their businesses and adapt and learn new ways of maintaining good record keeping.

 Our partnership with Pamoja Leo in supporting vulnerable children in Tanga continues.
 BCT are pleased to share that we have recently donated £3,100 towards an outreach bus for the charity.
 Ed, co-founder and director of PL, made a 14 hour round trip from their base in Tanga to pick it up.

 The new bus will enable;

 - Increased reach for child protection and welfare services in Tanga

 - Transportation for orphaned, abandoned, abused and neglected children who live in Tanga city to attend free early childhood education and other health and wellbeing services via Pamoja Leo

 - Transportation of the senior Girls Group; enabling them to carry out outreach and mentoring work for child protection, education and health topics

 - General school bus transportation; to bring children to school who otherwise would not be able to attend due to health implications and/or other disabilities